Near Lindsay in Albemarle County, Virginia — The American South (Mid-Atlantic)

 Erected 1965 by Virginia State Library.
 (Marker Number JE-6.)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Education.
-In addition, it is included in the Former U.S. Presidents: #03 Thomas Jefferson, and the Virginia Department of Historic Resources series lists.
+In addition, it is included in the Former U.S. Presidents: #03 Thomas Jefferson, and the Virginia Department of Historic Resources (DHR) series lists.
 A significant historical year for this entry is 1754.

 Location.
 38° 6.246′ N, 78° 15.283′ W. Marker is near Lindsay, Virginia, in Albemarle County.
-Marker is on Virginia Route 231 north of Lindsay Road, on the left when traveling north.
+It is on Virginia Route 231 north of Lindsay Road, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Gordonsville VA 22942, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-St. John School — Rosenwald Funded (approx. 2.1 miles away); General Thomas Sumter (approx. 2.4 miles away); Castle Hill (approx. 2.8 miles away); Albemarle County / Louisa County (approx. 2.8 miles away); Revolutionary War Campaign of 1781 (approx. 2.9 miles away); Madison-Barbour Rural Historic District (approx. 3.2 miles away); Orange County / Louisa County (approx. 3.3 miles away); Montebello (approx. 3½ miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: St. John School — Rosenwald Funded (approx. 2.1 miles away); General Thomas Sumter (approx. 2.4 miles away); Castle Hill (approx. 2.8 miles away); Albemarle County / Louisa County (approx. 2.8 miles away); Madison-Barbour Rural Historic District (approx. 3.2 miles away); Orange County / Louisa County (approx. 3.3 miles away); Montebello (approx. 3½ miles away); a different marker also named Orange County / Louisa County (approx. 4 miles away).

 Also see . . .
 James Maury.
 “The Reverend James Maury taught instruction in classics, manners and morals, mathematics, literature, history and geography, Latin and Greek.
 Most of these boys when going to the Reverend Maury’s school, lived there as home was too far away to leave the school area and be back the next morning.”
 (Submitted on March 29, 2009.)

-Photographed By Paul Crumlish, June 16, 2012
+Photographed by Paul Crumlish, June 16, 2012

 3. Approximate Site of Maury’s School